futurevisuals/snipsnip/packages/stinber/README.md

 ![Stinber](https://raw.githubusercontent.com/futurevisuals/snipsnip/master/packages/stinber/stinber.png)

 # Stinber
 Vanilla JS two-way databinding made easy!
-With this lightweight (**608 bytes**) vanilla JS library (written in Typescript) it is easy to update the DOM based on data.
+With this vanilla JS library (written in Typescript) it is easy to update the DOM based on data.

 ## Installation
 To incorporate Stinber in your project simply run: